 As recently as the 1970s, the Bog Trail region was the home of the endangered red-legged frogs and endangered San Francisco garter snakes.
 The bog is being restored as habitat for these species with the hope that they may be re-introduced at some time in the future.

-Tucked behind a parking lot in the Crocker Industrial Park is a small native wetland that has been lovingly restored by volunteers.
-A joint project with the City of Brisbane, this gem is a chorus frog habitat - a natural mosquito abatement.
-Volunteers meet on Tuesday mornings to keep this area clean of debris and invasive non-native plants.
+Tucked behind a parking lot in Guadalupe Valley's Crocker Industrial Park is a small stream and wetland that has been lovingly restored by volunteers.
+The valley was once a mix of grassland and wetland, drained by multiple tributaries that fed into a salt marsh mingling with the San Francisco Bay.
+A joint project with the City of Brisbane, this gem is also a Pacific chorus frog habitat, ringing with delightful "ribbits"!
+Guadalupe Valley Stewards meet on Tuesday mornings to keep this area clean of debris and invasive plants.
 Watch our award-winning video about this wetland below.